Hairat Aderinsola Balogun, OON

 By Yusuf Lawal Esq.

-Hairat Balogun received her early education in Ijebu-Ode; Saint Saviour’s Primary School, Ijebu-Ode and Christ Church Porogun Primary School, Ijebu Ode where she earned her First School Leaving Certificate.
-At the age of twelve, she traveled to the United Kingdom for her Secondary School Education, attending the Mount School London from 1955-1960.
-During a visit to Nigeria during school break, Hairat Balogun accompanied a family friend, Mr. Dayo Sonuga to the traffic court in Yaba, Lagos and was later inspired to pursue a profession in law with the desire to serve as an aid to the people of Nigeria.
+Hairat Balogun received her early education in Ijebu-Ode; Saint Saviour’s Primary School, Ijebu- Ode, and Christ Church Porogun Primary School, Ijebu Ode where she earned her First School Leaving Certificate.
+At the age of twelve, she traveled to the United Kingdom for her Secondary School Education, attending Mount School London from 1955-1960.
+During a visit to Nigeria during school break, Hairat Balogun accompanied a family friend, Mr. Dayo Sonuga to the traffic court in Yaba, Lagos, and was later inspired to pursue a profession in law with the desire to serve as an aid to the people of Nigeria.
 She proceeded to study law at Gibson and Weldon, as well as the Inns of Court School of Law-Lincoln’s Inn.
-She was called to the English Bar on February 5, 1963 at the Lincoln’s Inn.
-She later returned to Nigeria and enrolled in the Nigerian Law School Lagos from April to July 1963, gaining admission to the Nigerian Bar on July 13 1963.
+She was called to the English Bar on February 5, 1963, at the Lincoln’s Inn.
+She later returned to Nigeria and enrolled in the Nigerian Law School Lagos from April to July 1963, gaining admission to the Nigerian Bar on July 13, 1963.

 In September 2000, Hairat Balogun was nominated by President Obasanjo and approved by the Senate as a Member of the Independent Anti-Corruption Commission, where she served from February 2001 to April 2002, when she resigned voluntarily to return to legal practice.
 The Rotary International (District 9110 Nigeria) later honored her with an award for the most Distinguished Vocational Service for High Ethics in May 2002.

-Hairat Balogun served as a United Nations International Observer at the Lockerbie Trial in 2000 to 2001 where she observed the day to day proceedings of the Court.
-That same year, she served as Honorable Member of the Independent Corrupt Practices and other related Offenses Committee.
+Hairat Balogun served as a United Nations International Observer at the Lockerbie Trial from 2000 to 2001 where she observed the day-to-day proceedings of the Court.
+That same year, she served as Honorable Member of the Independent Corrupt Practices and other Related Offenses Committee.
 Hairat Balogun would later become the first female member and the first female President of the Rotary Club of Lagos which she served meritoriously from 2012 to 2013.